 Child custody or “conservatorship” is a very complex part of Texas family law.
 At the outset of divorce, many parents can agree on where the children will live and what type of visitation they will follow.
-When parents cannot agree, the courts act in the children’s best interest.
-In the case of the latter, you will need to hire a Houston child custody lawyer who is experienced in litigating complex child custody cases.
+When parents cannot agree, the courts presumably act in the children’s best interest.
+In the case of the latter, you will need to hire a Child Custody Attorney in Houston who is experienced in litigating complex child custody cases.

-Who will get custody of the children once I file for divorce?
+Who will get custody of the children once I file for divorce in Texas?

 How does child custody work in Texas?